golemfactory/yagna/docs/provider/exe-unit/command-progress.md

 ## [ProgressArgs](https://golemfactory.github.io/ya-client/index.html?urls.primaryName=Activity%20API#/model-ProgressArgs)

 ExeUnit supports only `update-interval`.
-If value is set to `1s` default will be used.
+If value is not set, `1s` default will be used.

 `update-step` is not implemented.